AMRC-FactoryPlus/amrc-connectivity-stack/docs/dyn-deploy/reconcilation.md

 fairly minor modification to the Influx ingester it would then be possible to record each user's data into their own private Influx bucket, meaning we could apply Influx's ACLs in a useful way.

+## Additional considerations

+### MQTT auth

+The current HiveMQ auth plugin fetches an ACL for each client on connection.
+This ACL is then fixed for the life of the connection.
+If we are dynamically creating devices and granting a consumer access to them this will have to change.
+Working out how to enable change-notify for auth changes is the first step, whether this means a change-notify interface from the Auth service or pushing more of the ACL resolution to the consuming service with references to data sources which themselves have change-notify.
+Watching for change-notify from with HiveMQ will also be non-trivial, unless the plugin is moved out of process.

+### Southbound credentials

+Something that will need considering here is how to store authentication information securely.
+The current system transports this information to the edge cluster securely but has (by design) no way to retrieve it.
+Moving a connection across clusters would either require keeping this information centrally, which is less secure, or would require re-entering credentials or creating new credentials when a connection moves.